ARL-EXIST/Art-Of-Data/_posts/2022-10-20-Digimon1-lab.md

 1. What is the average speed (```Spd```) of all Digimon?
 2. Write a function that can count the number of Digimon with a specific attribute.
 For example, ```count_digimon("Type", "Vaccine")``` would return 70.
 3. The Digimon on your team are restricted by the total amount of ```Memory``` that they need.
 If your team only has ```15 Memory```, name a team of up to 3 Digimon that has at least 300 attack (```Atk```) in total.

-Describe your process in finding these answers.
+4. Describe your process in finding these answers.
 Include details such as who you worked with, what methods you tried, what worked or didn’t work, what could have gone better, and what you learned during this lab.
 Feel free to attach images, screenshots, pseudocode, etc to elaborate on your response!

 Submit your Python file using Google Classroom.
 You can also find the rubric there.

 ## Answers:

 For all of these functions I decided to use DictReader as this allowed me to access a given column by using a name, rather than the element of a row, which I found easier to read while coding.

+**Question**
 1. What is the average speed (```Spd```) of all Digimon?

 **Code:**